-Paid family leave utilizing Social Security benefits does not mandate that employers provide paid family leave, nor does it require increased FICA withholding.
+Paid family leave utilizing Social Security benefits or the Child Tax Credit does not mandate that employers provide paid family leave, nor does it require increased FICA withholding.
 Both of these plans won’t have a negative effect on wages or employment and they are both budget neutral.
 They do not create a new tax or add an additional entitlement to an already strained budget.

 This issue has been on the backburner for far too long.